+Whenever possible, parents should arrange medication schedules to eliminate the need for giving medication during school hours.
 It is recognized that for effective treatment of chronic and/or acute illness, medication might need to be administered during school hours.
 A student who is required to take medication during the regular school day must comply with medication administration policy.
 The policy has been developed for the safety of the students receiving the medication and for the safety of all students.

-Medications will be administered by the school nurse or other school staff member meeting the minimum competency standards for the Medication Aide Act.
-To avoid disruption of education, the most beneficial time to administer medication at school is during lunch.
+Medications will be administered by the school nurse or other school staff member meeting the minimum competency standards for the Medication Aide Act, the requirements of Title 92, Nebraska Administrative Code, Chapter 59, (promulgated by the Nebraska Department of Education and entitled Methods of Competency Assessment of School Staff Who Administer Medication), and all state and federal regulations.
+To avoid disruption of education, with doctor's approval, the most beneficial time to administer medication at school is during lunch.
 The prescription label should indicate this.
 The student has a responsibility to remember to report to the office at medication time.
 Some medications may not need to be given during school hours.
 In order for school personnel to administer prescription medication to a student, it is necessary to have a health care provider's authorization and written order and a parent/guardian's authorization.
 Medication must be brought to school in the original labeled prescription bottle by parent/guardian with prover label including child's name, healthcare provider's name, drug name, and instructions for use (time, dosage, duration).
 The authorization must be renewed on an annual basis and/or if the prescription changes.
 Loose capsules, tablets, unidentified or non-labeled medication will not be accepted for administration.
 Mediation will not be administered without the above authorization and information.